uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Table metadata
 --------------

-Table metadata concept contains an additional information about data into the table, that is not included into the table itself but can be useful in the particular use case.
+Table metadata concept provides an additional information about data in the
+table:

-1. Table metadata includes information about :capterm:`data types <Data type>` of table columns.
+1. The `data types <Data type>` of the columns.

-2. Table metadata includes information about logical types of columns:
+2. The logical types of data in the columns:
    :capterm:`nominal <Nominal feature>`, :capterm:`ordinal <Ordinal feature>`,
    :capterm:`interval <Interval feature>`, or :capterm:`ratio <Ratio feature>`.
-   Usually we speak about logical types, when the table represents a dataset.
-   But this logical type information can be also applied on the other cases, e.g. when the table represents a matrix.
+   Information about logical types is mostly relevant in cases when table columns represent dataset features, but is also applicable in other cases as well, for example, when a table represents a matrix.

+Only the properties of data that do not affect table concept definition shall be the part of metadata concept.

 .. warning::
-  While extending the table concept, specification implementer should distinguish whether a new property he or she is adding is the property of particular ``table`` sub-type or it is a property of table metadata.
+  While extending the table concept, specification implementer shall distinguish whether a new property they are adding is a property of a particular ``table`` sub-type or a property of table metadata.

-  For example, :capterm:`data layout` and :capterm:`data format` are properties of table objects since they affect the structure of a table, its contract and behavior.
+  For example, :capterm:`data layout` and :capterm:`data format` are properties of table objects since they affect the structure of a table, its contract, and behavior.

-  Logical and physical types of table columns are related strongly to the data in the table and do not affect table concept definition - that's why they are considered as metadata.

 .. _accessor:

 Accessor
 --------

-Accessor is a concept that defines a single way to get the data from a :txtref:`table`.
-It allows:
+Accessor is a concept that defines a single way to extract the data from a :txtref:`table`.
+It allows to:

-- To have unified access to the data from :txtref:`table` objects of different types, without exposing their implementation details.
+- Have unified access to the data from :txtref:`table` objects of different types, without exposing their implementation details.

-- To convert a variety of numeric :capterm:`data formats <data format>` into a smaller set of formats.

-- To provide a :capterm:`flat <flat data>` view on the data blocks of a :txtref:`table` for better data locality.
+- Provide a :capterm:`flat <flat data>` view on the data blocks of a :txtref:`table` for better data locality.
 For example, some accessor implementation returns column values as a contiguous array, while the original table stored row-by-row (there are strides between values of a single column).

-- To acquire data in a desired :capterm:`data format` for which a specific set of operations is defined.
+- Acquire data in a desired :capterm:`data format` for which a specific set of operations is defined.

-- To have read-only, read-write and write-only access to the data.
+- Have read-only, read-write and write-only access to the data.
 Accessor implementations are not required to have read-write and write-only access modes for :capterm:`immutable <immutability>` entities like :txtref:`<table>s`.